sparkplug/momoapi-node/README.md

 1. `transfer(request: TransferRequest): Promise<string>`

 Used to transfer an amount from the owner’s account to a payee account.
 Status of the transaction can be validated by using the

-2. `getTransaction(transactionId: string): Promise<Transfer>`

-  This method is used to get the transfer object including status and all information from the request.
-Use the reference id returned from  `transfer`
+2. `getTransaction(transactionId: string): Promise<Transfer>`: Retrieve transaction information using the `transactionId` returned by `transfer`.
+You can invoke it at intervals until the transaction fails or succeeds.
+If the transaction has failed, it will throw an appropriate error.
+The error will be a subclass of `MtnMoMoError`.
+Check [`src/error.ts`](https://github.com/sparkplug/momoapi-node/blob/master/src/errors.ts) for the various errors that can be thrown

-3. `getBalance(): Promise<Balance>`
+3. `getBalance(): Promise<Balance>`: Get your account balance.

-  Get the balance of the account.

-4. `isPayerActive(id: string, type: PartyIdType = "MSISDN"): Promise<string>`

-  This method is used to check if an account holder is registered and active in the system.
+4. `isPayerActive(id: string, type: PartyIdType = "MSISDN"): Promise<string>`: This method is used to check if an account holder is registered and active in the system.

 #### Sample Code